bluesadi/Pluto/README.md

 ### Filter Mode
 In case you just want to obfuscate specific functions, Pluto-Obfuscator also provides a filter mechanism using annotation, to help you specify which functions should or should not be obfuscated.

-To enable this mechanism, you should add `-mllvm -filter-mode=include` or `-mllvm -filter-mode=include` to clang as an argument.
+To enable this mechanism, you should pass `-mllvm -filter-mode=include` or `-mllvm -filter-mode=include` to clang as an argument.

 - `-filter-mode=include`: only those functions with `include` annotation will be obfuscated.
 - `-filter-mode=exclude`: those functions with `exclude` annotation will not be obfuscated.